CHAIR, LITIGATION DEPARTMENT

-Dan Rhynhart is the vice chair of Blank Rome’s 300-member Litigation Department.
-He was previously chair of the Commercial Litigation practice group, ranked by U.S. News and World Report as National Tier 1 and Philadelphia Tier 1 in its “Best Law Firms” rankings.
-Dan handles a wide variety of business disputes across the country involving software and technology, telecommunications, financial services, banking, and real estate.
-He has been specially admitted to practice in more than 20 states, and has won both plaintiff’s and defense verdicts in numerous multimillion-dollar trials and arbitrations.
+Dan Rhynhart is the chair of Blank Rome’s 300-member Litigation Department.
+Dan handles a wide variety of high-stakes business disputes across the country involving software and technology, telecommunications, financial services, shareholder/securities, and real estate financing and construction.
+He has been specially admitted to practice in more than 20 states, and has won both plaintiff’s and defense verdicts in multimillion-dollar trials and arbitrations.

 Dan is ranked as a leader in the field of commercial litigation by Chambers USA, and is applauded for “establishing a fine reputation for his litigation practice.”
 He is praised for his ability to “handle and discredit hostile witnesses,” and clients say “he is outstanding across the board: he has an excellent courtroom and deposition presence, and he quickly masters the important technical nature of our business.
 He is the consummate professional,” and that he is “good at highlighting weaknesses in the other side’s arguments.”

 The Philadelphia Inquirer named Dan as one of five “Influencers of Law” for “Litigation and Dispute” in 2018.